-The University of Oxford is the world’s number one university for the second year running, according to the Times Higher Education Rankings 2016-17.
+The University of Oxford is the world’s number one university for the second year running, according to the Times Higher Education Rankings for 2016-17 and 2017-18.
 The Research Excellence Framework 2014 also places Oxford top in the UK for research quality.

 Graduate students at Oxford are central to the University's research efforts, which span all areas of the globe and tackle issues of international significance.
 Research at Oxford has made an enormous impact on our fundamental understanding of the world, and our graduate students join our academic staff in tackling some of the major challenges facing the world today.